 Steve Barrager is a pioneer in developing the profession of strategic decision coaching.
 He works with teams in Fortune 500 companies, research institutes, and government.
 He lectures on decision making in organizations and environmental decision making at Stanford University.
-He is currently writing about the science and engineering of organizational decisions.
+He recently coauthored and published the book, Transactive Energy in California: A Platform for 100 Percent Clean Energy and Electrification.

 He was Chair of the Science Advisory Team and a member of the Leadership Team for the California Marine Life Protection Act Initiative.
 He has had several appointments with the Pacific Fishery Management Council (the body that regulates fishing on the West Coast).
 He was affiliated with the Environmental Policy Program in the Stanford Law School.